Sergeant Brian Larson | Credit: Courtesy SBPD

 The Santa Barbara City Council will meet in closed session Tuesday to receive a briefing on the final termination of Brian Larson, former head of the city police department’s detectives’ bureau, after multiple hearings by the city’s Civil Service Commission.

-While the Civil Service proceedings on Larson were closed to the public — at Larson’s request — he had been suspended with pay in March 2022 after an internal investigation concluded 11 of 13 allegations charging that Larson fostered a hostile working environment for female detectives were substantiated.
+While the Civil Service proceedings on Larson were closed to the public — at Larson’s request — he had been suspended with pay in March 2022 after an internal investigation concluded he fostered a hostile work environment against women, improperly accessed official records, and retaliated against whistleblowers who exposed him.
 Based on these findings, Commander Kenny Kushner recommended Larson be terminated.

 By many accounts, Larson was a skilled and dogged detective and was made head of the division in 2019 by then-chief Lori Luhnow.
 But when it came to supervising female detectives, Larson was said to be disrespectful, openly contemptuous, and dismissive of the idea of women as detectives.
 At least two female detectives reportedly sought employment elsewhere as a result.